-Fort Manno joined the English Department in the Fall of 1966 and we quickly became good friends.
+My friend Phil Cioffari and I were deeply troubled to see that there were almost no students of color at our college.
 We estimated in an interview with The Morning Call on November 7, 1967, that there were only about 45 black students out of WP's 3,300 day students and 3,000 night students.
 We had no African-American professors or Deans.
-Fort thought we could start a program that would have an impact.
-We also wanted to "activate" our campus and change its culture.
+I thought we could start a program that would have an impact.
+Phil and I also wanted to "activate" our campus and change its culture.

 In 1967, we began to organize the SOUL (Society of Unlimited Learning) Program to recruit black students to WP and offer them scholarships and other forms of support.
-I told The Morning Call that we chose the name because it was "identified with music, the epitome of heart, selfless giving, and [camaraderie] between all people."
-We framed SOUL from the start as a desegregation/scholarship education program; not an act of charity but of reform and activism.
+We framed SOUL from the start as a desegregation/scholarship program; not an act of charity but of reform and activism.
 We knew WP needed more diverse voices to become a stronger community.
+I told The Morning Call that I hoped SOUL would unite our faculty and students in "dedication to a cause which has the best interests of school and country at heart."

 We faced resistance from some faculty.
 We got some polite hate mail.
-And a small group of white family/families picketed the college because they children were rejected for admission.
+And a small group of white family/families picketed the college because their children were rejected for admission.
 When we asked for funding, we were stonewalled at the college: we met with the acting President James J. Forcina about our SOUL proposal, but no WP administrators would give us money and Forcina wrote to us on October 12, 1967, saying we should "not count on a State scholarship."
 We did not have tenure and at times we worried if we were risking our jobs.
 But we pushed ahead anyway.